Indigenous peoples of the Americas: Writing systems

 Beginning in the 1st millennium BCE, pre-Columbian cultures in Mesoamerica developed several Indigenous writing systems (independent of any influence from the writing systems that existed in other parts of the world).
 The Cascajal Block is perhaps the earliest-known example in the Americas of what may be an extensive written text.
-The Olmec hieroglyphs tablet has been indirectly dated (from ceramic shards found in the same context) to approximately 900 BCE-which is around the same time that the Olmec occupation of San Lorenzo Tenochtitlán began to weaken.
+The Olmec hieroglyphs tablet has been indirectly dated (from ceramic shards found in the same context) to approximately 900 BCE which is around the same time that the Olmec occupation of San Lorenzo Tenochtitlán began to weaken.

 The Maya writing system was logosyllabic (a combination of phonetic syllabic symbols and logograms).
 It is the only pre-Columbian writing system known to have completely represented the spoken language of its community.
-It has more than a thousand different glyphs, but a few are variations on the same sign or have the same meaning, many appear only rarely or in particular localities, no more than about five hundred were in use in any given time period, and, of those, it seems only about two hundred (including variations) represented a particular phoneme or syllable.
+It has more than a thousand different glyphs, but a few are variations on the same sign or have the same meaning, many appear only rarely or in particular localities, no more than about five hundred were in use in any given time, and, of those, it seems only about two hundred (including variations) represented a particular phoneme or syllable.

 The Zapotec writing system, one of the earliest in the Americas, was logographic and presumably syllabic.
 There are remnants of Zapotec writing in inscriptions on some of the monumental architecture of the period, but so few inscriptions are extant that it is difficult to fully describe the writing system.
-The oldest example of Zapotec script, dating from around 600 BCE, is on a monument that was discovered in San José Mogote.
+The oldest example of the Zapotec script, dating from around 600 BCE, is on a monument that was discovered in San José Mogote.

 Aztec codices (singular codex) are books that were written by pre-Columbian and colonial-era Aztecs.
 These codices are some of the best primary sources for descriptions of Aztec culture.
 The pre-Columbian codices are largely pictorial; they do not contain symbols that represent spoken or written language.
 By contrast, colonial-era codices contain not only Aztec pictograms, but also writing that uses the Latin alphabet in several languages: Classical Nahuatl, Spanish, and occasionally Latin.

 Spanish mendicants in the sixteenth century taught Indigenous scribes in their communities to write their languages using Latin letters, and there are a large number of local-level documents in Nahuatl, Zapotec, Mixtec, and Yucatec Maya from the colonial era, many of which were part of lawsuits and other legal matters.
 Although Spaniards initially taught Indigenous scribes alphabetic writing, the tradition became self-perpetuating at the local level.
 The Spanish crown gathered such documentation, and contemporary Spanish translations were made for legal cases.
 Scholars have translated and analyzed these documents in what is called the New Philology to write histories of Indigenous peoples from Indigenous viewpoints.

-The Wiigwaasabak, birch bark scrolls on which the Ojibwa (Anishinaabe) people wrote complex geometrical patterns and shapes, can also be considered a form of writing, as can Mi'kmaq hieroglyphics.
+The Wiigwaasabak, birch bark scrolls on which the Ojibwa, an Anishinaabe) people, wrote complex geometrical patterns and shapes, can also be considered a form of writing, as can Mi'kmaq hieroglyphics.

 Aboriginal syllabic writing, or simply syllabics, is a family of abugidas used to write some Indigenous languages of the Algonquian, Inuit, and Athabaskan language families.